 - If your pet has any additional concerns, such as in-heat, pregnant, dental needs, etc.

 Please remember we have a high call volume and will try to return your call within a timely manner.

-The cost of surgery already includes a cone or e-collar for dogs only, which helps prevent your pet from licking and irritating the surgery incision.
-If you would like to purchase pain medication for your pet, it is an additional fee.
+The cost of surgery includes 3 days of pain medication, and an e-collar (cone) for dogs only, which helps prevent your pet from licking and irritating the surgery incision.

 WHY SHOULD YOU SPAY/NEUTER

 By spaying or neutering your pet, you’ll help control the pet homelessness crisis, which results in millions of healthy dogs and cats being euthanized in the United States each year simply because there aren’t enough homes to go around.
 There are also medical and behavioral benefits to spaying (female pets) and neutering (male pets) your animals.

 - Your female pet will live a longer, healthier life.
 Spaying helps prevent uterine infections and breast tumors, which are malignant or cancerous in about 50 percent of dogs and 90 percent of cats.